top of page

 A Doctor, Teacher and Prophetess

-Jerusha Kanyua was a pillar of faith, a devoted Presbyterian, and a tireless evangelist who spread Christianity across Ndagani and beyond.
-Undeterred by illiteracy, she memorized Bible verses and traveled long distances to preach in villages like Kibugua, Weru, Kiereni, and Kangutu.
+Undeterred by illiteracy, she memorised Bible verses and travelled long distances to preach in villages like Kibugua, Weru, Kiereni, and Kangutu.
 Her dedication led her to learn how to read the Bible fluently, especially after receiving formal education at Chogoria Hospital.

 Beyond preaching, Jerusha was a passionate teacher, nurturing children in faith both at church and in their homes.
 Her wisdom and guidance earned her the title “Mwalimu” (teacher).
-She also led the Woman’s Guild, where she empowered women in midwifery, cooking, crafts, and farming.
-A mentor to both men and women, she counseled families, prepared young women for marriage, and shaped countless lives.
+She also led the Women’s Guild, where she empowered women in midwifery, cooking, crafts, and farming.
+A mentor to both men and women, she counselled families, prepared young women for marriage, and shaped countless lives.
 Elder Tiras Nthiga, who knew her well, described her as a “fortress and beacon of hope” in faith, family, and socio-economic matters.

 Alongside her medical work, she spread the Gospel, winning many to Christianity.
 Her compassion, skill, and devotion made her a beloved figure across Chuka, Embu, and Meru, drawing people from afar to seek her care and guidance.
 Jerusha was not only a skilled midwife but also a remarkable mobilizer.

-In the 1950s, she began prophesying, and on June 3, 1951, at PCEA Ndagani Church, she delivered a prophecy that continues to shape the lives of many today.
+Prof. Dickson Nkonge Kagema, an Associate Professor in Religious Studies and Theology at Chuka University, says that in the 1950s, she began prophesying, and on June 3, 1951, at PCEA Ndagani Church, she delivered a prophecy that continues to shape the lives of many today.
 She prophesied,

 A huge mountain will spring in the village (Ndagani), big trees will sprout and grow very big, and form a wide shade.
 Then, birds from all over the world will come and land on these trees.
 People from all parts of the world will also come and cool themselves under the shade of these trees.

 In 1953, when the colonial government established a concentration camp in Ndagani, many believed Jerusha’s prophecy had come true.
 But she refuted this, declaring her vision was one of prosperity, not oppression.
 She urged people to stay hopeful, insisting her prophecy would bring success, happiness, and transformation.
-What many didn’t realize was that Jerusha was foretelling the power of education—her greatest passion.
+What many didn’t realise was that Jerusha was foretelling the power of education—her greatest passion.

 She tirelessly encouraged children and adults alike to pursue learning, believing it was the key to overcoming poverty, disease, and ignorance.
 To drive her message home, she even composed a song that became an anthem for education, inspiring generations to seek knowledge as their path to freedom.